futuregrid/manual/doc/source/tutorials.rst

 please \ :portal:`refer to the TEOS
 page <outreach>`.

+.. todo::  TEOS TEAM - The Tutorials section of the Training, Education and Outreach page in the portal needs to be updated.

 If you have corrections or suggestions related to our tutorial content, please :portal:`fill out a help request <help>`.